nadacodes/nadacodes/README.md

 My name is Nada.
 I am a computer science student at the University of Pretoria.
 <br>
 - 🔭 I’m currently working on a Project called Bean Bag
-- 🌱 I’m currently learning the C# and the ASP.NET Core 5.0 framework
+- 🌱 I’m currently learning C# and the ASP.NET Core 5.0 framework
 - 😄 Pronouns: She/Her :)
 - ⚡ Fun fact: Currently, i'm learning Darija, a native language to the country of Morocco.
 I love sci-fi movies 👽, alternative rock music 🎵 and problem solving 🧑‍🔬!
 I'm also a crypto enthusiast 💰!
 To the moon 🌚✨!